How to Name a Startup: Step-by-Step Naming Process

 Funding and budget: Your available budget affects domain strategy.
 Well-funded startups can consider premium domain purchases ($5,000-$50,000 for ideal names).
 Bootstrapped startups need creative solutions like alternative TLDs or modifiers.

 Timeline: If you need to incorporate and launch quickly, you'll need to move faster through validation steps.
-If you're in early product development, you can take more time to find the perfect fit.
+If you're in early product development, you can take more time.

 Your name should reinforce your positioning, not contradict it.